- Discuss the risk factors for hypertension.

 The CDC has found that 1 in 3 adults have high blood pressure levels, also called hypertension.

-People with high blood pressure will have readings of over 140 systolic and 90 diastolic.
+People with high blood pressure will have over 140 systolic and 90 diastolic readings.

 Hypertension is rough when starting a new program.

-Hypertension increases the risk for both heart disease and stroke, which are the two leading causes of death in Americans.
+Hypertension increases the risk of heart disease and stroke, the two leading causes of death in Americans.

 A stroke is when the blood flow to the brain is interrupted long enough to cause damage to the tissues.